Early Help Offer

 Kyson’s early help offer includes:

-- SENDCo with no class responsibility who leads our early help support.
+Children and Families Lead and SENDCo with no class responsibility who lead our early help support.

 - The Nest Nurture Group.